zdebeer99/gojade/ReadMe.md

   p This content is outside of SomeGoFunctions scope.
 ```

-[may change] a unbuffered function must take either a string or a *TreeNode as the last argument. the content below the unbeffered function will be passed to the function.
+[may change] a unbuffered function must take either a string or a *TreeNode as the last argument. the content below the unbuffered function will be passed to the function.
 If the function takes a string the content will first be parsed and then passed to the function.

 ## Useful functions